Beginning Ukulele Books Reviews for 7 popular books

 I needed to work more with the kinds of things Bert Casey and Lil’ Rev teach before I became fluent with my ukulele skills.
 I also knew that my students who are new to instruments generally would need a slower and more gradual approach which is why I wrote my books the way I did.

 All of these ukulele books have their strengths.
 They are all well thought out and sequential.
-The best course of action for you,t the ukulele beginner, is to discover what kind of learner you are and then use the books that suit you best.
+The best course of action for you, the ukulele beginner, is to discover what kind of learner you are.
+Then choose the beginning ukulele book that suit you best after reading our beginning ukulele book reviews.

 Of course I am biased, but I think if you are a complete beginner with music your best bet would be to buy one of my books, either 21 Songs in 6 Days: Learn Ukulele the Easy Way or Ukulele for All.
 Alfred’s Basic Ukulele Method would also work well for you.